-WWE Rumors: Mick Foley On Way Out As ‘Monday Night RAW’ GM?
+WWE Rumors: Mick Foley On His Way Out As ‘Monday Night RAW’ GM?
 Hip Surgery Could Force WWE Hall Of Famer Off TV For Months

 — Mega Manik (@Maniac2008) December 29, 2016

-Unfortunately, it also came to fans’ collective attentions in December that Foley didn’t have health insurance after all, and that his WWE Legends deal was more of a “handshake” agreement where he only earns from merchandise sales, and isn’t insured in any way.
-Comicbook.com quoted a Facebook post from Mick, where he discussed the specifics of his WWE deal, and suggested he might not be able to afford to pay $60,000 out-of-pocket to get his hip replaced.
+Unfortunately, it also came to fans’ collective attentions in December that Foley didn’t have health insurance after all and that his WWE Legends deal was more of a “handshake” agreement where he only earns from merchandise sales and isn’t insured in any way.
+Comicbook.com quoted a Facebook post from Mick where he discussed the specifics of his WWE deal, suggesting he might not be able to afford to pay $60,000 out-of-pocket to get his hip replaced.

 Meanwhile, life on WWE television went on for Mick Foley, as the Monday Night RAW GM continued appearing on TV every Monday night, showcasing two new haircuts in each of the first two RAW episodes of the new year.
-On this week’s episode, RAW Commissioner Stephanie McMahon appeared to be especially upset at Mick, and was in the middle of giving him a very unflattering “performance review” and criticizing him for not producing The Undertaker as promised.
-That performance review was interrupted by ‘Taker’s trademark ring entrance, and the announcement that he will be entering the 2017 Royal Rumble match.
+On this week’s episode, RAW Commissioner Stephanie McMahon appeared to be especially upset at Mick and was in the middle of giving him a very unflattering “performance review” and criticizing him for not producing The Undertaker as promised.
+That performance review was interrupted by ‘Taker’s trademark ring entrance and the announcement that he will be entering the 2017 Royal Rumble match.
 And while it isn’t sure whether Steph and Mick will continue to be at odds in the coming weeks, it would appear that Foley has been dropping some hints about having to vacate his RAW GM spot really soon.

 I hate to admit it but #SDLive is a great show.
 Maybe @RealMickFoley should make me associate GM to help make #Raw better ! ? ????just saying????